Beckman123/AMS-Animation/README.md

 # AMS-Animation
-Simple animation for TIDBYT
+Simple animation for TIDBYT.
-Might add to forked tidybyt community and try to merge later
+Might add to forked tidybyt community and try to merge later.